Information for parents and carers

 Will meals and refreshments be provided?

-If your child has a food allergy or special dietary requirement, or if you have a question about the meal, please can you speak to the activity provider.
-Contact details for the activity providers are on these webpages.
+If your child has a food allergy or special dietary requirement, or if you have a question about the meal, please speak to the activity provider.
+Contact details for providers will be made available ahead of each holiday.

 Why are the activities only in some locations?

-We invited applications from activity providers who were able to meet the strict HAF criteria and are working with 53 providers spread across the county.
+We invited applications from activity providers across the county who were able to meet the strict HAF criteria.
 However, as you know, we live in a very rural county, which means there will be limitations as to where the programme will operate.
 So, unfortunately, there may not be a scheme in every town.

 Is transport provided?